-Gift Guide: the 16 best board games for holiday family fun
+Gift Guide: the 17 best board games for holiday family fun

 Codenames

 Codenames is a wildly different experience with each new group of players.
 You lay out a grid of cards, each with a single word on it.
 You pair off two-versus-two, with one player being the clue giver, the other being the guesser.
-The clue giver is trying to get their guesser to pick as many of their team’s cards as they can each turn, but there’s a catch: the clue giver can only say one word per turn… and there are sudden death cards on the board.
-You’re looking for single words that can connect multiple cards without misleading the guesser into tapping any of the other team’s cards or, worse yet, the sudden death killer card.
+The clue giver is trying to get their guesser to pick as many of their team’s cards as they can each turn, but there’s a catch: the clue giver can only say one word per turn… and there are sudden-death cards on the board.
+You’re looking for single words that can connect multiple cards without misleading the guesser into tapping any of the other team’s cards or, worse yet, the sudden-death killer card.
 Lead the guesser astray, and your team’s done for.
 There are all sorts of variations of Codenames at this point — including a picture-heavy Disney remix for when the littles want to join in.

 Anomia

 You pull a card.
-It has a seemingly random symbol on it, along with a category — like “Shoe brand”, or “Occupation”, or “Pop Star”.
+It has a seemingly random symbol on it, along with a category — like “Shoe brand,” or “Occupation,” or “Pop Star.”
 Look at the top cards of the other players at the table; does your symbol match anyone else’s symbol?
 If so, the race is on.
 The first one who can name something, anything that fits the category wins that round.
 It sounds simple, but it’ll leave your brain exhausted and your body sore from laughter.

 [inline-ad]